LordSicarious/Skychest/README.md

 # Skychest Challenge
 The Skychest Challenge Mod for Minecraft.
-The generation should be completely seed-compatible with Vanilla, so structures
+The generation should be completely seed-compatible with Vanilla, so structures boundaries, chest loot, and biomes should be identical to Vanilla generation.

 # Dependencies
 Skychest relies on the Fabric modloader.
 For instructions on installing Fabric, visit their homepage at https://fabricmc.net/